 If the allegation or concern relates to a member of supply staff, the agency will be notified and fully involved.
-Allegations or concerns against a member of staff who no longer works at the school (and historical allegations) will be referred to the police.
+Allegations or concerns against a member of staff who no longer work at the school (and non-recent allegations) will be referred to the police.